How To Get A Deep Latch With Small Mouth

 • Baby's cheeks look full and rounded as they feed; You can see and hear regular sucking and swallowing

 NOTE: Most importantly, make sure your nipples aren't in pain.
-If they are, call in the big guns (an IBCLC) to help you out.
+If they are, call in an IBCLC to help you out.
 Find an IBCLC near you.

 Stacey Stewart, C.L.E